ctberthiaume/gdcp/README.md

+# gdcp
-# gdcp (Google Drive cp) - An scp-like tool to interact with Google Drive from the command-line
+An scp-like tool to interact with Google Drive from the command-line (Google Drive cp).

+Notable features:

+* supports large file uploads and downloads
+* optional MD5 checksum verification for uploads and downloads
+* recursive folder upload and download
+* recursive depth-limited folder listing

 ## Installation
 `gdcp` is a python script which depends on